penn-cnt/Scheid_EC_network_tools/Data/README.txt

 NOTE: the following do not include i_ict for the 5 rmoved siezures in their computation.
 - sxtrajErr: computation error for (i_driven node, i_traj, i_rho)
 - sxNodeEnergy: node Energy arranged as (i_driven node, i_traj, i_rho)
-- err_stats: compiled error across all i_ict subjects and states.
+- err_stats: compiled computational error across all i_ict subjects and states.
+- nullsets: indices of nodes randomly selected to be soz nodes
+- SOZconfidence: The percentile of null soz energy wrt the real SOZ energy
+- nodeEnergynull: optEnergy calculated for each null.

 patients.mat: (not included, relevent version in DataV3.2), includes ALL channel names and ALL gridNames/coords (note ignored coords are included)